-- Moms on Call schedules: If you are not a schedule-type person, just stick to the included “Crazy Day Guidelines” noted by a “C” in Moms on Call’s Typical Day Schedules, located in the books, online courses and Scheduler App!
+- Moms on Call schedules: If you are not a schedule-type person, just stick to the included “Crazy Day Guidelines” noted by a “C” in Moms on Call’s Typical Day Schedules, located in the books, online courses and our new Scheduler App!

 - These “C” times are for moments just like this!
 They may sleep a bit longer or be more alert with all the excitement.

 - Have the schedule and “C” times as a guideline.

 - In those first few weeks, your help with the home is helpful if your children want it.
 You can also offer up your home for older siblings and make it a safe space for baby, which is a job in and of itself.
 However, the rewards are amazing.